Azure/AppService/_posts/2022-08-18-Configure-Azure-Firewall-With-ASEv3.md

 ## Adding network rule in Azure Firewall

 Now, before adding the network rule in Azure Firewall let's take a look at the log.
 To consult the log go to your Azure Log Analytics associated with your firewall.
-Execute the following Kusto query in log analytic.
+Execute the following Kusto query in log analytics.

 ```
 AzureDiagnostics